mlankoff/MultiInventoryDetails/README.md

 # MultiInventoryDetails
 MoreMountains Inventory Engine Add-on to handle all active inventories on scene.
+You can use it as default InventoryDetails, switch to multi inventory to handle all active inventories on scene and disable only few of them.
+Feel free to modify it to your needs.

 ### Add-on setup guide:
 1. Clone or download ItemDetails.cs to your project